-The main difference between Waste King L-3300 and L-8000 is motor power.
+The main difference between Waste King L-3300 and L-8000 is the motor power.
 L-3300 is powered by a 3/4 HP motor whereas L-8000 is powered by a 1 HP motor.
 Their warranty coverages are also vastly different.
-The L-3300 model comes with a warranty period of 10 years whereas the L-8000 garbage disposal is covered for 20-years, that’s twice as much warranty!
+The L-3300 model comes with a warranty period of 10 years whereas the L-8000 garbage disposal is covered for 20 years, that’s twice as much warranty!

 There are, of course, other differences between these two garbage disposal models.
 Here are they in detail;